Plants are Smart

 An alliance between Judah and Assyria made a lot of sense in terms of realpolitik.
 And Ahaz’s policy was successful in the short term.
 Tiglath Pileser III attacked Aram and the northernmost tribes of Israel which took the pressure off of Ahaz.
 But the payments to Assyria never ended.
 In the end Ahaz was forced to strip the temple of its furnishings even as Assyrian “aid” became an unbearable yoke around Judah’s neck.

 After Isaiah’s encounter with Ahaz, God spoke to the prophet and commanded him, “do not call conspiracy what this people calls conspiracy, and do not be afraid of what this people fear, nor be in dread.
 But the LORD of hosts, him you shall honor as holy.
 Let him be your fear, and let him be your dread.”
 (Isaiah 8:12-13 ESV) This is the central theme of Isaiah 7-8.
-There is an unholy fear that makes us susceptible to manipulation and drives us to take actions we never could have contemplated before.

 In his book, Dark Persuasion, Joel Dimsdale cites historical examples of how fear has been used by governments and corporations as a means of gaining power and changing people’s behavior.
 The following is a brief summary based on several of his lectures which are available here and here.
 One of the questions the author addresses is why so many U.S. POW’s collaborated with the enemy (as many as 15%) and why 20 POW’s chose to relinquish their citizenship completely and live in China or Russia after the Korean War.